 It’s all about the process

-Like all the projects on this site, I hope you’ll take this inspiration and run with it in your own direction.
-Or better yet, your child will take it in his or her own direction.
-Happy exploring!
+Like all the projects on TinkerLab, I hope you’ll take this inspiration from what we share and run with it in your own direction.
+Or better yet, encourage your child to take it in their own direction.

 You might also enjoy